TOD-theses/old-paper-T-RACE/thesis.typ

       )
     ]
   ],
+  caption: flex-caption(
-  caption: flex-caption([ Indirect dependency graph.
+    [ Indirect dependency graph.
 An arrow from x to y indicates that y depends on x.
-A dashed arrow indicates an indirect dependency. ], [Indirect dependency graph]), )
+A dashed arrow indicates an indirect dependency. ], [Indirect dependency graph],
+  ),
+)
 <fig:tod_candidate_dependency>